svanderburg/nix-processmgmt/README.md

 }
 ```

-It propagates the `ids` to the function that composes the `createCredentials`
+The `ids` attribute set is propagated to the function that composes the
-function.
-As a result, it will automatically assign the UIDs and GIDs in the
+`createCredentials` function.
+As a result, it will automatically assign the UIDs
-`ids.nix` expression when the user configures a user or group with a name that
+and GIDs in the `ids.nix` expression when the user configures a user or group
-exists in the `uids` and `gids` resource pools.
+with a name that exists in the `uids` and `gids` resource pools.

 To make these UIDs and GIDs assignments go smoothly, it is recommended to give
 a process the same process name, instance name, user and group names.